syncfusion-content/asp.netwebforms-docs/aspnet/Listbox/Databinding.md

 <tr>
 <td>
 DataHtmlAttributesField</td><td>
-It specifies the name of the column value that binds the html attributes such as id, class, styles for the item</td></tr>
+It specifies the name of the column value that binds the HTML attributes such as id, class, styles for the item</td></tr>
 <tr>
 <td>
 DataSelectedField</td><td>